 Best Practices Of SEO

-Google is trying really hard to understand both the semantics and the syntax of the search queries of users and trying to match its understanding of the content that will best cater to the information requirement of the user.
-Content that is deemed to be not relevant to the user intent is driven down in the search results.
+Google is trying hard to understand both the semantics and the syntax of the search queries of users and trying to match its understanding of the content that will best cater to the information requirement of the user.
+Content that is up to be not relevant to the user intent is down in the search results.

-While it is not established if content which deviates from this sweet spot would be pushed down the rankings, but it stands to reason that if necessary, content longer than 2,500 words can be hosted if called for, suggests the sales manager of a top SEO company in New York.
+While it is not up if the content that deviates from this sweet spot would be down the rankings, it stands to reason that, if necessary, content longer than 2,500 words can be in a host if called for, suggests the sales manager of a top SEO company in New York.
 Keep reading to discover more on-site SEO best practices.

-At the end of the day, website design takes into account the benefit of users or search engines, preferably both.
-It is always a good idea to develop a fresh perspective on both the design and content to find out how engaging the site is for users.
+Website design considers the benefit of users or search engines, preferably both.
+It is always a good idea to develop a fresh perspective on the design and content to determine how engaging the site is for users.

-Even though Google has never come out directly with any statement regarding whether it factors in user engagement as a signal in its ranking, however, it stands to reason that increased dwell time would indicate that users do find the website contents to be of use.
-The user signals that you can consider for evaluating user engagement are pager per session, bounce rate, and the click-through rate.
+Even though Google has never come out directly with any statement regarding whether it factors in user engagement as a signal in its ranking, it stands to reason that increased dwell time would indicate that users find the website contents useful.

-The bounce rate metric is also something that you should examine because it indicates how satisfied users are with your website home page or landing page.
-If there is a high bounce rate, it means that users don’t like what they see or experience when they first arrive on your website and decide to quit.
+The bounce rate metric is also something that you should examine.
+Because it indicates how satisfied users are with your website’s home page or landing page.
+If there is a high bounce rate.
+Users don’t like what they see or experience when they first arrive on your website and decide to quit.

-Typically, high page loading times, intrusive advertising, and confusing navigation are the top reasons for high bounce rates.
-Similarly, you should analyze the click-through rate, because if it is low it indicates the Meta description or even the title tag may not be powerful enough to compel the user to click on the link.
+High page loading times, intrusive advertising, and confusing navigation are the top reasons for high bounce rates.
+Similarly, you should analyze the click-through rate because if it is low.
+It indicates the Meta description or even the title tag may not be powerful enough to compel the user to click on the link.

-You can improve on it by inserting keywords that are an exact match into the title tags and Meta descriptions so that they automatically display in bold in the results page.
+You can improve on it by inserting keywords that are an exact match into the title tags and Meta descriptions.
+So that they automatically display in bold in the results page.
 Adding a key benefit that users will get in the description also helps.
 Check out the on-site SEO best practices that you should implement to boost & improve your website organic traffic.

 Technical Structure of the Site